On the consistency of supervised learning with missing values: Simulations

 For boosting, the difference between methods vanishes with large $n$, as can be expected from boosting's ability to turn weak learners into strong ones \citep{schapire1990strength}.
 Gaussian imputation is still beneficial for small sample sizes.
-Note that MIA can easily be implemented as a preprocessing step, as detailed in remark \ref{rem:mia}.
+Note that MIA can easily be implemented as a preprocessing step (see Remark~\ref{rem:mia} in Appendix~\ref{seq:MIA} for implementation details).

+\replace{}{ \paragraph{Link to studies on real-life data} The experiments above are simple synthetic problems to showcase the principles behind prediction with missing values.
+A benchmark on real-life data is beyond the scope of this work because it requires studying several datasets for generalizable findings. \cite{perez2022benchmarking} conducted such study on 13 different prediction tasks on data with missing values.
+Their findings confirms that our results apply to real-life data.
+In particular: \emph{1)} given sufficient data, constant imputation (\emph{eg} with the mean) performs as well as conditional imputation; \emph{2)} using MIA in tree-based models gives leading methods for all sample sizes; \emph{3)} often adding the missing indicator $\mathbf{M}$ in the features helps predictions.}